Melania Trump makes statement on family separations as protests grow

 Pallone described meeting a man whose 5-year-old daughter was taken from him.
 The man has heard his daughter was taken to Michigan, but he is not sure and has not spoken to her, he said.

-“They took his daughter while he sleeping at 3 a.m. in the morning,” he said.
-“He got on his knees and cried and begged them and they took her away.”
+“They took his daughter ... while he sleeping at 3 a.m. in the morning," he said.
+"He got on his knees and begged for them when he saw that they had taken the daughter and started crying and they took her away.”

 Meanwhile, Texas Congressman Beto O’Rourke and former El Paso County Judge Veronica Escobar and others led a Father’s Day march to Tornillo, Texas, where migrant children are being held in a tent city detention facility.